michael-lazar/mailcap_fix/README.rst

 -------

-The python standard library's implementation of `mailcap <https://docs.python.org/3.5/library/mailcap.html>`_ is broken because it does not respect the order of entries in mailcap files with wildcard types.
-``mailcap_fix`` applies a minimal set of changes in order to fix this problem.
+The python standard library's implementation of `mailcap <https://docs.python.org/3.5/library/mailcap.html>`_ is **broken** because it does not respect the order of entries in mailcap files.
+This is due to an oversight where wildcard entries are always evaluated last. *mailcap_fix* applies a minimal set of changes in order to fix this issue.

 Reference
 ---------